PurpurMC/PurpurDocs/mkdocs/Permissions.md

 Requires [`creeper.ridable`](../Configuration#creeper) to be enabled in purpur.yml

 - This permission gives the ability to toggle a creeper's powered state while riding.
-Hold spacebar while not moving to charge the toggle.
+Hold the spacebar while not moving to charge the toggle.
 Instead of blowing up the powered state will toggle on or off.

 ## bukkit.command.uptime